BritishPandaChick/wordpress-wedding-website/wp-content/plugins/google-site-kit/readme.txt

 == Changelog ==

-= 1.145.0 =
+= 1.151.0 =

 **Enhanced**

-* Add Site Health information for Reader Revenue Manager expansions.
-See [#9974](https://github.com/google/site-kit-wp/issues/9974).
-* Add an empty RRM V2 JavaScript entry point for the WordPress block editor, with functionality to be added in subsequent issues.
-See [#9957](https://github.com/google/site-kit-wp/issues/9957).
+* Remove old feature tours.
+See [#10574](https://github.com/google/site-kit-wp/issues/10574).
+* Remove the `conversionReporting` feature flag.
+See [#10552](https://github.com/google/site-kit-wp/issues/10552).
+* Update the WooCommerce modal to deactivate the Google For WooCommerce linked account notification when the user selects to install that plugin.
+See [#10542](https://github.com/google/site-kit-wp/issues/10542).
-* Add mechanism to store post-level Reader Revenue Manager settings.
-See [#9955](https://github.com/google/site-kit-wp/issues/9955).
+* Add OverlayCard components to use for overlay notifications.
+See [#10532](https://github.com/google/site-kit-wp/issues/10532).
-* Update Reader Revenue Manager module settings infrastructure.
-See [#9951](https://github.com/google/site-kit-wp/issues/9951).
-* Add a trigger for a survey when the user sees the FPM setup banner, and one when the user enables FPM, in order to help track usage of the feature.
-See [#9940](https://github.com/google/site-kit-wp/issues/9940).
-* Update copy on disconnect module modal.
-See [#9935](https://github.com/google/site-kit-wp/issues/9935).
-* Standardize the capitalization of "First-party mode" across the plugin for consistency.
-See [#9902](https://github.com/google/site-kit-wp/issues/9902).
-* Ensure the Reader Revenue Manager Setup CTA does not appear alongside other CTAs.
-See [#9889](https://github.com/google/site-kit-wp/issues/9889).
+* Remove the ESLint complexity override from the Reader Revenue Manager `SettingsEdit` component.
+See [#10363](https://github.com/google/site-kit-wp/issues/10363).
-* Add error handling to the First-party mode setup banner to display errors and prevent premature dismissal when saving settings fail.
-See [#9846](https://github.com/google/site-kit-wp/issues/9846).
-* Update auth error notification to use new notifications infrastructure.
-See [#9284](https://github.com/google/site-kit-wp/issues/9284).
-* Update tooltip tours to display on smaller screen sizes.
-See [#3003](https://github.com/google/site-kit-wp/issues/3003).
+* Enhance Ads measurement checks to avoid extra requests on dashboard.
+See [#10190](https://github.com/google/site-kit-wp/issues/10190).
+* Limit display of Visitor groups setup success notice to user who set up the feature.
+See [#10089](https://github.com/google/site-kit-wp/issues/10089).
+* Improve language intended to direct users to Site Kit settings.
+Props mxbclang.
+See [#7756](https://github.com/google/site-kit-wp/issues/7756).

 **Changed**

-* Update the service provisioning URL not to contain the `supportemail` query param.
-See [#10024](https://github.com/google/site-kit-wp/issues/10024).
+* Update PAX SDK version to 1.1.4.
+See [#10614](https://github.com/google/site-kit-wp/issues/10614).
+* Replace all usage of `deprecatedProvideNotifications` with the updated `provideNotifications` utility and remove the deprecated utility.
+See [#10465](https://github.com/google/site-kit-wp/issues/10465).

 **Fixed**

-* Fix custom dimension metric tiles error when loaded on the KMW widget with the ACR feature flag enabled.
-See [#9967](https://github.com/google/site-kit-wp/issues/9967).
-* Improve redirects when Sign in with Google login fails on WooCommerce pages.
-See [#9780](https://github.com/google/site-kit-wp/issues/9780).
+* Fix issue where syncing audiences and custom dimensions in parallel could result in the cached audiences not being persisted.
+See [#8888](https://github.com/google/site-kit-wp/issues/8888).

 [See changelog for all versions](https://raw.githubusercontent.com/google/site-kit-wp/main/changelog.txt).